crowdcent/numerblox/README.md

 ### 2.1.2.
 Educational notebooks

-Example notebooks can be found in the `edu_nbs` directory.
+Example notebooks can be found in the `nbs/edu_nbs` directory.

-`edu_nbs` currently contains the following examples:
+`nbs/edu_nbs` currently contains the following examples:
 - `numerframe_tutorial.ipynb`: A deep dive into what `NumerFrame` has to offer.
 - `pipeline_construction.ipynb`: How to use `numerblox` tools for efficient Numerai inference.
 - `submitting.ipynb`: How to use Submitters for safe and easy Numerai submissions.
 - `google_cloud_storage.ipynb`: How to use Downloaders and Submitters to interact with Google Cloud Storage (GCS).
 - `load_model_from_wandb.ipynb`: For [Weights & Biases](https://wandb.ai/) users.
 Easily pull a model from W&B for inference.

-Development notebooks are in the `nbs` directory.
+Development notebooks are also in the `nbs` directory.
 These notebooks are also used to generate the documentation.

 Question or ideas for educational notebooks?
 Do not hesitate to post them in [rocketchat.numer.ai/channel/numerblox](https://rocketchat.numer.ai/channel/numerblox)